9 min read

 • Two windshields: The windshield is nearly vertical on a Jeep so it catches rocks and gravel that crack the glass and spread quickly.
 A new windshield is about $900 and I got one put in on the 1 year anniversary of buying the Jeep, but I already need to replace it again since I have a crack from this past summer.
 As a Jeep owner, I guess you should expect to lose one windshield per year of ownership

 • Two steering stabilizers: The stock one got bashed by rocks on my Rubicon trip, totally destroying it.
-A new, better aftermarket one was mounted higher up near the frame to save it from rocks but I destroyed that too on a recent Utah trip.
+A new, better aftermarket one was mounted higher up near the frame to hide it from rocks but I destroyed that too on a recent Utah trip.
 Now I'm trying to decide whether to replace it with an even nicer version or switch to a heavy-duty hydraulic assist system (but that's a whole project)

 • I changed the gearing in the front and rear axles then needed to replace the rear gearing again.
 I re-geared to a lower ratio when I upgraded to 37" tires for better engine response and fuel economy.
 Then the rear diff cover leaked during a road trip and after it was low on gear oil it promptly wore out the gears and sheared teeth.
 I replaced the rear gear set a second time, and it's working thanks to locktite on the diff cover bolts this time around